han0147/lightning-bolts/04-onion-routing.md

 The origin node can detect the sender of the error message by matching the `hmac` field with the computed HMAC.

+For trampoline payments, the flow is the same.
+Intermediate trampoline nodes first decrypt the downstream error using the `ammag` and `um` keys for their forward path.
+If the error comes from an intermediate node _before_ the next trampoline node, they may replace it with their own error for the origin node, otherwise they must encrypt on top of the next trampoline node's error.

+Intermediate trampoline hops apply the obfuscation step twice: first with the `ammag` key derived from their trampoline shared secret, then with the `ammag` key derived from their outer onion shared secret.

+The origin node first iteratively decrypts the error message using the keys derived from the outer onion's shared secrets.
+If the result does not match the `hmac` field, it then continues decrypting using the keys derived from the trampoline onion's shared secrets.

 The association between the forward and return packets is handled outside of this onion routing protocol, e.g. via association with an HTLC in a payment channel.